sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 ## 3.3 Switch State Service Design
 ### 3.3.1 PolicerOrch changes
 Policer Orchestration agent is responsible for the following activities:
-   - Subscribes to notifications on CFG_PORT_STORM_CONTROL_TABLE entries in the CONFIG_DB.
+   - Subscribes to notifications on PORT_STORM_CONTROL entries in the CONFIG_DB.
    - Creates an internal name for policer by encoding the interface name and storm-control type.
    - Creates the policer based on the parameters and associates the policer identifier to internal name
    - Populates the port attribute SAI structures and pushes the entry to ASIC_DB.